-An east coast boy at heart, Tristan first experienced the Wrangells in the summer of 2018 as an intern with the SEAG crew.
+An East coast boy at heart, Tristan first experienced the Wrangells in the summer of 2018 as an intern with the SEAG crew.
 Growing up an alpine ski racer, Tristan is no stranger to long, cold days in the mountains (and wearing spandex).
 After retiring from racing prior to his first semester at St. Lawrence University, he branched out into any and all outdoor sports he could.
-When he isn’t in the Wrangells, you can find Tristan spending long days nordic skiing, backcountry skiing, and ice climbing in the Adirondacks.
-When the snow melts, he is no stranger to cranking out the watts on his bike, and backpacking trips throughout the east coast mountains.
+When he isn’t in the Wrangells, you can find Tristan spending long days nordic skiing, backcountry skiing, and ice climbing in the mountains surrounding Bozeman Montana.
+Possessing a penchant for all things multisport, Tristan’s favorite days out involve gratuitous route finding, heavy packs, and lots of snacks.